 Actually, neither John, nor his wife, Euphemia, knew with any certainty his actual date of birth.
 Throughout his life, they simply celebrated his birthday in the first week of February, as John never knew if he was born on the 4th or 6th of that month.
 They ignored the fiction in John’s Army papers(1,2) as they knew it to be untrue.

 Whilst John Kennelly’s date of birth, and the exact whereabouts thereof, are unknown(5,6), he told his family that he was born in Killorglin, County Kerry, Ireland, the home of the famous Puck Fair(7).
-John’s claim has been impossible to verify, as there is no record of in the Irish National Archives(5a) of a John Kennelly being born in Killorglin in 10 years on either side of 1882, John’s alleged year of birth.
-More on this subject appears below, but suffice to say here that neither the Irish civil(5) nor church(6) authorities have a record of his birth or baptism.
+John’s claim has been impossible to verify, as there is no record in the Irish National Archives(5a) of a John Kennelly being born in Killorglin within 10 years on either side of 1882, John’s alleged year of birth.
+More on this subject appears below, but suffice to say here that neither the Irish civil(5) nor church(6) authorities has a record of his birth or baptism.

 After enlistment, John was attested as a Gunner in the Royal Garrison Regiment (RGA) with the No. ‘9541/RGA’(1) and formally joined the Regiment at the Citadel, Plymouth, England, on 7 December 1901(1) where he served in 1 Depot(1) and, on re-organisation, in 3 Depot on 1 January 1902(1).
 John was not sent to South Africa, whether it had been his wish to serve there or not, but was subsequently posted as a Gunner to 21 Company RGA at Leith Fort, Scotland, on 23 January 1902(1).
 Whilst in 21 Company, John obtained his ‘Third Class Certificate of Education’ on 24 February 1902(1) and his ‘Second Class Certificate’ on 24 March 1903(1).